 “At Pachamama we create environments that are both inspirational and aspirational.”

 “The winners are all shining examples of businesses doing great things.
 They’re not afraid to take a risk, to choose innovation first and to keep pushing their vision forward.
 Getting to this stage of the Telstra Business Awards is a huge achievement.
-It’s the culmination of all their hard work,” Mr Penn said.
+It’s the culmination of all their hard work,” said Mr Penn, CEO of Telstra.

-The national winners were awarded following a thorough judging process, which involved in-depth interviews with a panel of high profile judges, including Janine Allis, founder of Boost Juice and Retail Zoo, Stevan Premutico, founder of Dimmi, and Tracey Spicer, journalist, author and founder of Outspoken Women.
+The national winners were awarded following an extensive judging process, which involved in-depth interviews with a panel of high profile judges, including Janine Allis, founder of Boost Juice and Retail Zoo, Stevan Premutico, founder of Dimmi, and Tracey Spicer, journalist, author and founder of Outspoken Women.

 “The judges were impressed by Pachamama’s clear vision and business strategy, laser-like focus on its customer and dedication to providing a nurturing environment for its people, contributing to an outstanding workplace culture,” said Mr Penn.